roger-that-dev/nerd-athletic-blog/README.md

     * Need a page to enumerate all series and their posts.
     * An adjacent feature to tags
 * Produce a dynamic links menu based upon the static pages, etc.
-    * Burger menu for mobile if there are too many links.
 * Light/dark mode
 * Add image zoom for images in blog posts.
     * Pops up a modal with the large size image in